Tretinoin Explained (30 Studies): Literally EVERYTHING You Need To Know!

 Unfortunately tretinoin is a prescription only drug, meaning you need a dermatologist’s referral to get it.
-UPDATE 01/2017: you can now get Differin over the counter!
-It’s a prescription strength retinoid that I’m currently using, and the first one approved by the FDA since… well, forever!
+However you can get Differin, a comparable prescription strength retinoid, over the counter!
+I used it for 3 months and documented my experience here.

 Well that does it for tretinoin!
 Hope you’ve enjoyed this reading.

-Tell your friends how they can become lizards.
+Tell your friends how they can become anti-aging lizards.
 Share this!